Please help us share God's truths and hope in Christ.

 Conclusion

 The resurrection of Lazarus was not a contradiction of Hebrews 9:27.
 It was a revelation of the power of our mighty God, given at that time as a sign for the lost sheep of the house of Israel.
-In our time such signs are not needed.
-Jesus has been fully revealed by His life, death, burial, and resurrection and in His Word.
+During the time of the early church, such signs were still needed to authenticate the ministry of the apostles.
+In our time, such signs are not needed.
+Jesus has been fully revealed by His life, death, burial, and resurrection and in His Word is the testimony we need to walk by faith.

 <*}}}><